-"The Meaning is not the helpless expectation of an unveiling because the expansion of the Meaning of a Knowledge is contingent and a State of Knowledge contains In-act the laws of probability of the expansion of its Meaning.
+"The Meaning is not the helpless expectation of an unveiling because the expansion of the Meaning of a Knowledge is necessary and a State of Knowledge contains In-act the laws of probability of the expansion of its Meaning.

-- Knowledge contains In-act the Power that animates the expansion of its Meaning and the Will that directs it. - The object of the Will comes to Exist through the Act of Expansion of the Meaning.
+- Knowledge contains In-act the Power that animates the expansion of its Meaning and the Will that directs it. - The Meaning is nothing but these laws of probability - The object of the Will comes to Exist through the Act of Expansion of the Meaning.

 There is therefore no difference in nature between Meaning, Conjecture, Desire, Will, Power, Act.
-We must redefine the notion of Will in an In-act reality, where future Facts of Knowledge of a Subject are already made possible by its present Meaning.
+We must redefine the notion of Will in an In-act reality, where future Facts of a Knowledge are already made possible by its present Meaning.

-At the highest degree of abstraction the Meaning-of-oneself is "Conjecture, Will-of-oneself, Conviction, which is also the absolute Desire and the Power to recognize oneself as oneself again at the next moment."
+At the highest degree of abstraction the Meaning-of-oneself is "Conjecture, Will-of-oneself,

+Conviction, which is also the absolute Desire and the Power to recognize oneself as oneself again at the next moment."